 - Delegate when necessary

 Military men and women work as part of a team, and there’s no reason not to take the teamwork approach with your personal finances.
 A financial adviser, accountant, investment planner, and others can help you make the most of your money, so that you can provide for your family and save for your dreams.

 - Stay resolved and stay the course

 The grit and persistence that enabled you to make it through basic training can be used to develop superior money management skills.
 If you’re trying to change your relationship with your money or get on top of debts, the resolve you honed in the military can help you stay strong even when unanticipated obstacles get in the way.

 Posted by Yanira Farray on 1:45 pm, With 0 Reads, Filed under Economy, General News.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.